Using Red Light Therapy to Reduce Pain and Inflammation Naturally

 The dangers of chronic inflammation are something to be aware of.

-If you’re not familiar with red light therapy, the short version is this: light therapy delivers safe, concentrated wavelengths of natural light to your skin and cells.
 These red and near-infrared wavelengths of light stimulate those cells and reduce oxidative stress, so your body is able to make more usable energy to power itself.
 This increases function, speeds healing, and lowers inflammation and pain, as demonstrated in numerous peer-reviewed studies.
 [4]

-How red light therapy works for inflammation.
+How red light therapy works for inflammation

 Red light reduces inflammation by stimulating cellular repair and regeneration.
 A relaxed inflammatory response can accelerate healing.
 While acute inflammation is a necessary part of the healing process (without it, wounds or cuts would not heal), chronic inflammation and dysfunctional inflammation cause delays in healing.
-[5,6] Most of red light’s effects are through the cells’ mitochondria absorbing light.
-In essence, what this all boils down to is that near-infrared and red light therapy help mitochondria produce more energy, decrease inflammation, and help build the cell defense systems to increase resiliency.
+[5,6]

 According to Dr. Michael Hamblin of Harvard Medical School and Massachusetts General Hospital, one of the leading photomedicine researchers, natural red and NIR light are, “a very mild form of stress that activates protective mechanisms in the cells … for instance, when longer wavelengths or visibly red light hits the skin, it nudges mitochondria to make energy more efficiently and boost production of healing anti-inflammatories or disease-fighting antioxidants.”
 [7]